Vittu733/Retail-Sales-Analytics-Dashboard/README.md

 ## Tools Used
 - Power BI
 - DAX
-- Data Modeling
 - CSV Dataset

-## Project Objective
+## Objective
-To build an interactive business intelligence dashboard to support data-driven decision making and analyze sales performance trends.
+To build an interactive dashboard that provides insights into sales trends, regional performance, and category contribution.